pksunkara/reign/reign_view/README.md

 ### Annotations

-* Tag names contain `:` which is not completely supported by pure HTML5 spec but most of the parsers support it.
+1. Tag names can contain `:` which is not completely supported by pure HTML5 spec but most of the parsers support it.
+2. We also assume the parsers are made with Web Components specification in mind.

 [gotham]: https://gotham.rs
 [rocket]: https://rocket.rs